If you’re having a medical emergency or are thinking of harming yourself or others, here are some immediate resources:

 - You may also use this link to learn more about behavioral activation techniques

-For guidance regarding your medication, please reach out to your therapist or Care Counselor by messaging them in your Cerebral profile.
+For guidance regarding your medication, please reach out to your therapist or prescriber by messaging them in your Cerebral profile.

 If you're a UK client: